AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

      ![drop a segment in the drop zone](assets/segment-dropzone.png)

+1. (Optional) You can break down dimensions and dimension items in Analysis Workspace with other components.

+   For more information, see [Break down dimensions](/help/analyze/analysis-workspace/components/dimensions/t-breakdown-fa.md).

 For more information about how to use dimensions in Analysis Workspace, see [Preview dimensions](/help/analyze/analysis-workspace/components/dimensions/view-dimensions.md), [Break down dimensions](/help/analyze/analysis-workspace/components/dimensions/t-breakdown-fa.md), and [Time-parting dimensions](/help/analyze/analysis-workspace/components/dimensions/time-parting-dimensions.md).

 ## Add metrics to a project